theothernt/AerialViews/README.md

 ## Known issues

 - Sometimes after copying videos to your Android TV device they fail to play or appear during the screensaver.
-A quick fix is to restart your Android TV device.
+A quick fix is to restart your Android TV device

 - If set to local playback only and there are no videos, there is no error message or notification - only a black screen with the time